CMU-IDS-2020/fp-profiler/README.md

 Dependencies for front-end: Node.js and JavaScript libraries defined in frontend/profiler/package.json.

-We provide `linux-build.sh` for setting up the development environment on Linux.
+`linux-build.sh` contains the steps for setting up the development environment on Linux.

 ### Start front-end/back-end

 The project consists of one back-end and one front-end.
-You can start a back-end under `backend/` with the following command:
+You can start the back-end under `backend/` with the following command:
 ```
 flask run
 ```
 This will start a dev server for back-end at localhost:5000.

-You can start a front-end under `frontend/profiler/` with the following command:
+You can start the front-end under `frontend/profiler/` with the following command:
 ```
 npm install # install all dependencies locally
 npm run serve